cardigan1008/LegoFuzz-tutorial/docs/source/legofuzz.rst

 **LegoFuzz** is an LLM-based fuzzing framework.
 It currently supports testing C compilers, such as GCC and LLVM.

-> The core idea behind LegoFuzz is to separate the whole testing process into two phases: offline and online.
-The offline phase queries LLMs to collect valid code snippets, which enables us to control the quality of code as well as the cost for LLMs querying.
-In contrast, the online phase eliminates the dependency on LLMs by **reusing** these pre-generated code snippets.
-Through our proposed *iterative program synthesis*, the online phase constructs increasingly complex yet valid programs for executing testing.

-This project is partly based on `Creal <https://github.com/UniCodeSphere/Creal>`_.

 The sourcecode of Creal is located in ``/artifact/generators/LegoFuzz/``.
 Here is the detailed explanation of core files: